Nga La language

-Matu, also known as Matu Chin (Matupi) or Nga La, is a Kuki-Chin-Mizo language spoken in Matupi township, Chin State, Burma, and also in Mizoram, India by the Matu people.
-The "Matu/Batu" dialect is the most common used dialect in Matupi(formerly known as Batupuei), and is the official language of Matupi township other than Bamar or Burmese language, which is the official language of Myanmar.
+Matu, also known as Matu Chin, Batu, or Nga La, is a Kuki-Chin spoken in Matupi township, Chin State, Myanmar, and also in Mizoram, India by the Matu people.
+Matu is the most commonly spoken language in Matupi Township outside of Burmese language, which is the official language of Myanmar.
+A written script for Matu was created in 1954 by Rev. Johnson and Rev. Ngai Tim.

+The Matu dialects share 78%–89% lexical similarity.
+Matu shares 65%–76% lexical similarity with Rawngtu Chin, and 66%–71% with Thaiphum Chin.

 Dialects

-Ethnologue lists the following dialects of Matupi, Chinstate.
+Ethnologue lists the following dialects of Matupi, Chin State.
 Matu from Mizoram, India is reportedly not intelligible with various tribal ethnicities of Matupi in Myanmar.